@some_function (1)

 |

-Returns the month corresponding to the date serial number. |
+Returns the calendar month of the date represented by the date serial number. |

 @day |